 Together, these metrics demonstrate that I have consistently provided our customers with quality and timely service that exceeds their expectations and the requirements set by Acme Rocket Company.
 The single greatest factor in my success was how I made use of Acme's internal resources, including training materials and internal contacts.
 I developed a deep familiarity with our knowledge base by reading it during less busy periods.
 I spent lunch breaks interviewing reps from other departments about how best to answer customer questions related to their work.
 My growing expertise and familiarity with Acme's operations contribute to my quick resolution times with customers."#SelfAssessments offer #HRLeaders and employees the opportunity to take charge in their professional advancement.
 Use these 9 examples from @ClearCompany as an outline for your evaluation:

 Reflecting on Mistakes

 As you approach performance discussions, employees can become anxious when talking about their shortcomings.
 As an HR leader, it is important that you create a culture that supports and encourages reflection upon their areas of opportunity.
 Employees should feel comfortable recognizing their shortcomings and having honest discussions about how they can improve in the future.

 Frame mistakes as opportunities for improvement.
 You and your employees can identify what went wrong and what can be done better in the future.
 Stress the importance of reflection to your employees.
 After all, it is important to see whether employees are willing to recognize their mistakes.
 Demonstrating an ability to maintain your performance is a key indicator of potential future leaders.

-Below you will find some high-quality examples of self-assessments that discuss performance shortcomings based on your role.
-We encourage you to learn from these examples and implement a similar strategy in your own situations.
+Below you will find some high-quality examples of self-assessments that discuss performance shortcomings based on certain roles.
+We encourage you to learn from these examples and implement a similar strategy in your own performance reviews.